 Of course, the IB doesn’t publish what the ‘hardest’ TOK essay was, but the average score in 2019 was a C.

 What does this tell you?
-Well, the perfectly average student taking the 6 courses listed above would get a measly 27.36 points.
+Well, the perfectly average student taking the 6 courses listed above would get 27.36 points.
 That’s a full 2 points lower than the world average!
-So just by taking the ‘hardest’ courses, you’ve decreased your score by a whole 7.7%!
-Not a good idea.
+So just by taking the ‘hardest’ courses, on average, your score would be below the world average by 7.7%!
+Keep in mind that these are all comparisons to world averages, and the averages at your school are bound to be wildly different!